Digital World Acquisition Corp.

-Trump Media & Technology Group (TMTG), also known as T Media Tech LLC, is an American media and technology company founded in 2021 by former U.S. president Donald Trump.
-In October 2021, the company announced a merger agreement with Digital World Acquisition Corp.
-(DWAC), a publicly traded special-purpose acquisition company formed that May by a Miami banker, who benefited by perhaps $420 million and came under scrutiny for having possibly improperly planned such a deal with Trump prior to going public.

-Since January 2022, former U.S. representative Devin Nunes has served as the company's chief executive officer.
-In February 2022, TMTG launched the social network Truth Social.
+Digital World Acquisition Corp.
+(DWAC), founded in 2021, was an American special-purpose acquisition company (SPAC), a shell corporation listed on a stock exchange with the purpose of acquiring (or merging with) a private company, thus making the private company public without going through the initial public offering process, which often carries significant procedural and regulatory burdens.
+The company was led by CEO and Chairman Patrick Orlando, the founder and CEO of investment consulting and investment banking firm Benessere Capital.
+In October 2021, the company announced a proposed merger agreement with Trump Media & Technology Group (TMTG), the owner of Truth Social, which completed in March 2024.

 Operations

+On September 3, 2021, DWAC commenced trading on the Nasdaq, after selling 25 million shares in its IPO.

-Incorporated in February 2021, Trump Media & Technology Group intended to use a special-purpose acquisition company (SPAC) to facilitate its becoming a publicly traded company.
-On October 20, 2021, TMTG and Digital World Acquisition Corp.
-(DWAC), a publicly traded SPAC, announced that they had entered into a definitive merger agreement that would combine the two entities, allowing TMTG to become a publicly traded company.
+On October 20, 2021, DWAC and Trump Media & Technology Group (TMTG) announced that they had entered into a definitive merger agreement that would combine the two entities, allowing TMTG to become a publicly traded company.
 DWAC was created with the help of ARC Capital, a Shanghai-based firm specializing in listing Chinese companies on American stock markets that has been a target of U.S. Securities and Exchange Commission (SEC) investigations for misrepresenting shell corporations.
 Some investors were surprised to learn that their investment money was being used to finance a Trump company.
 In 2021, the DWAC Trump venture was linked with another company, China Yunhong Holdings, based in Wuhan, Hubei, until its lead banker who was running the merger promised to sever ties with China in December 2021, stating that Yunhong was to "dissolve and liquidate".
 In February 2022, Reuters reported that the connection between Shanghai-based ARC Capital and Digital World was more extensive than thought, with ARC having offered money to get the SPAC off the ground.

-The company's announced future product offerings include a social network (Truth Social) and on-demand programming (TMTG+).

-In December 2021, TMTG said it had raised $1 billion in private investment in public equity (PIPE) funding.
-The investors are unidentified.
-The Financial Times reported the expected proceeds of the PIPE and SPAC funding to TMTG would be $1.25 billion.

-On December 14, 2021, TMTG announced that it had entered into a "wide-ranging technology and cloud services agreement" with video platform Rumble, and that Rumble would operate part of the Truth Social network as well as TMTG+.